Free Shipping on all orders over $150

 It’s not difficult to drink more water, but it can be one of those baby steps that require consistency.
 Sometimes things that are perceived as tedious habits can make a huge difference.

-Your body is amazing and it thrives on plain, simple water.
+Your body is amazing and it thrives on plain, simple water (without nasty additives).
 Although you may have found it surprising, drinking enough water can help minimise so many frustrating signs and symptoms.

 Think brain fog, fatigue, UTIs, constipation, urge incontinence.
 So.
 Many.
 Things!